hzla/TAB-Hotkeys/README.md

 Run with AutoHotKey, can be downloaded here https://www.autohotkey.com/

-Default hotkeys are "q,w,e,a,s,d,z,x,c" for positions 1-9 on the command center.
+Default hotkeys are "q,w,e,r,a,s,d,f,z,x,c,v" for positions 1-12 on the command center.

 Refer to https://www.autohotkey.com/docs/Hotkeys.htm if you want to change the default hot keys used.